riolubruh/YABDP4Nitro/README.md

 (ex: **`https://i.imgur.com/bYGGXnq.gif`**. **The file extension is required!**)

 Then, click the "Copy 3y3" button to the right of the input area, paste your clipboard into your "About Me" (or bio) and save.

+Note: the banner currently does not appear in the profile customization preview and will currently only appear in the profile popout.
 ___

 # Frequently Asked Questions